dmlisa200/log-analysis/README.md

 This requires some setup.
 It uses Vagrant and Virtual Box.
-This also requires this SQL file [newsdata](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
+This also requires this SQL file [newsdata](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) unzip the file and put it in the vagrant file along with the python file

 <h2>DIRECTIONS TO START PROGRAM:</h2>

-cd to the vagrant file, this is where the python file needs to be<br>
+cd to the vagrant file<br>
 `vagrant up` - starts vagrant<br>
 `vagrant ssh`  - log into vagrant<br>
 `cd /vagrant`  - so you are in the vagrant file<br>